-Punjabi Choori is a traditional sweet made out of leftover paranthas or rotis by crumbling and pounding them coarsely and stir frying them with ghee, sugar, dry fruits and nuts.
-This is specially given to young kids in the winter season as ghee is known to warm the body and keep young ones from catching cold.
+Punjabi Choore is specially given to young kids in the winter season as ghee is known to warm the body and keep young ones from catching cold.
 This Punjabi style, sweet, crumbled dessert is also a great way to use up leftover rotis the next day.
 You can even eat this as an indulgent mid-morning snack or pack it for your kid’s snack box.

-By now, my readers know that any traditional recipe has memories of my grandma aka badi mummy attached to them.
+By now, my readers know that any traditional recipe which I post on the blog has memories of my grandma aka badi mummy, attached to them.
 This is no different.
-Every winter weekend, all of us cousins would flock around her while she would hand pound paranthas to make choore for us and then hand it over as breakfast with a tall glass of chuwara (dry dates) milk.
-Till date if I visit Delhi in winter, this is the breakfast I want to wake up to a Sunday morning -- alas badi mummy is not there to make it for me...
+Every winter weekend, we cousins would flock around her while she would hand pound paranthas to make choore for us.
+She would then hand it over as breakfast with a tall glass of chuwara (dry dates) milk.
+Even today, if I visit Delhi in winter, this is the breakfast I want to wake up to a Sunday morning.
+Alas!
+Badi Mummy is not there to make them for me, but the memories of these are with me forever!

 - Break the paranthas in small pieces and pound it to a coarse mixture using a mortar pestle; you can also use the chopper or food processor in pulse mode.